The UK’s toughest 10km run.

 What will I be shooting?

-Two shooting challenges will be using an Air-Arms MPR and the final one using a shotgun.
+Two shooting challenges will be using an Air-Arms MPR and the third using a shotgun.

 How far is it?